CUDA-L1: Improving CUDA Optimization via Contrastive Reinforcement Learning

-An analysis of optimization strategies commonly employed in enhanced CUDA implementations reveals interesting patterns.
-Through GPT-4o-based technical term extraction and frequency analysis, we identified the ten most prevalent optimization techniques: \begin{enumerate} \item {\bf Memory Layout Optimization}, which ensures data is stored in contiguous memory blocks; \item {\bf Memory Access Optimization}, which arranges data access patterns to maximize memory bandwidth and minimize latency through techniques like shared memory usage, coalesced global memory access, and memory padding; \item {\bf Operation Fusion}, which combines multiple sequential operations into a single optimized kernel execution; \item {\bf Memory Format Optimization}, which aligns data layout with hardware memory access patterns; \item {\bf Memory Coalescing}, which optimizes CUDA kernel performance by ensuring threads in the same warp access contiguous memory locations; \item {\bf Warp-Level Optimization}, which leverages the parallel execution of threads within a warp (typically 32 threads) to efficiently perform collective operations; \item {\bf Optimized Thread Block Configuration}, which carefully selects grid and block dimensions for CUDA kernels to maximize parallel execution efficiency and memory access patterns; \item {\bf Shared Memory Usage}, enables fast data access by storing frequently used data in a cache accessible by all threads within a thread block; \item {\bf Register Optimization}, which stores frequently accessed data in fast register memory to reduce latency and improve computational throughput; \item {\bf Stream Management}, which enables parallel execution of operations for improved GPU utilization. \end{enumerate} Tables \ref{optimize-1}, \ref{optimize-2} and \ref{optimize-3} present detailed CUDA optimization techniques with accompanying code examples.
+\item {\bf Memory Layout Optimization}, which ensures data is stored in contiguous memory blocks; \item {\bf Memory Access Optimization}, which arranges data access patterns to maximize memory bandwidth and minimize latency through techniques like shared memory usage, coalesced global memory access, and memory padding; \item {\bf Operation Fusion}, which combines multiple sequential operations into a single optimized kernel execution; \item {\bf Memory Format Optimization}, which aligns data layout with hardware memory access patterns; \item {\bf Memory Coalescing}, which optimizes CUDA kernel performance by ensuring threads in the same warp access contiguous memory locations; \item {\bf Warp-Level Optimization}, which leverages the parallel execution of threads within a warp (typically 32 threads) to efficiently perform collective operations; \item {\bf Optimized Thread Block Configuration}, which carefully selects grid and block dimensions for CUDA kernels to maximize parallel execution efficiency and memory access patterns; \item {\bf Shared Memory Usage}, enables fast data access by storing frequently used data in a cache accessible by all threads within a thread block; \item {\bf Register Optimization}, which stores frequently accessed data in fast register memory to reduce latency and improve computational throughput; \item {\bf Stream Management}, which enables parallel execution of operations for improved GPU utilization. \end{itemize} Tables \ref{optimize-1}, \ref{optimize-2} and \ref{optimize-3} present detailed CUDA optimization techniques with accompanying code examples.